& Child Development

 GCSE Child Development

-BTEC First Level 2 Award in Hospitality and Catering (Equivalent to a GCSE)
+BTEC First Level 2 Award in Hospitality (Equivalent to a GCSE)

 BTEC First Level 2 Award in Children’s Play and Development (Equivalent to a GCSE)